mohanksriram/mohanksriram.github.io/src/content/face_recognition.md

 Have a look at the FaceDescriber class [here](https://github.com/mohankumarSriram/face-detector-app/blob/master/services/face_describer.py)

-### Face Verifier: Receives the embedding vector, compares with existing vectors to produce the most similar class
+### Face Verifier:

+- Receives the embedding vector, compares with existing vectors to produce the most similar class

-- During the time of inference, we calculate the similarity measure between the stored embedding vectors for each of the classes and the new embedding.
+1. During the time of inference, we calculate the similarity measure between the stored embedding vectors for each of the classes and the new embedding.
-- We use these similarity distances to assign the new class.
+2. We use these similarity distances to assign the most similar (min-distance) class.

 You can find the Faceverifier class [here](https://github.com/mohankumarSriram/face-detector-app)